 Health Conference: Unlocking the promise of digital health

-Reform is delighted to be holding our annual health conference which will explore how to maximise the potential of digital technologies within the NHS to create efficiencies and deliver better outcomes for patients.
-It will also highlight the main barriers to implementation and how to overcome them.
-This conference will bring together an audience of around 200 attendees including healthtech leaders, policy makers, leading NHS practitioners and senior business leaders.
+Reform was delighted to hold our annual health conference which explored how to maximise the potential of digital technologies within the NHS to create efficiencies and deliver better outcomes for patients.
+It was highlighted the main barriers to implementation and how to overcome them.
+This conference brought an audience of around 150 attendees including healthtech leaders, policy makers, leading NHS practitioners and senior business leaders.

-The conference will consist of shorter plenary sessions and TED talk-style presentations from top academics, business leaders and policymakers.
+The conference consisted of shorter plenary sessions and TED talk-style presentations from top academics, business leaders and policymakers.